 Meconium or what other people call newborn poop happens on the first 2 days after your baby is born.
 Meconium is made up of amniotic fluid, mucus, skin cells, and other stuff that your baby has ingested in utero or inside the womb which is why it looks like motor oil.
 It is a greenish-black and sticky poop but it does not have a smell.

 After 2 to 4 days, your baby’s poop will transition to a more greenish hue.
-This signals that his intestinal tract is doing it’s job.
+This signals that the intestinal tract is doing it’s job.
 Your baby’s poop will also be less sticky and will start to look a bit of an army green.